Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Risk Factors

-Risk factors for CML include the following:
+Risk factors for CML include:

 • Older age.